-Kate is a junior, and this is her first year on the Gazette/GBT.org staff.
+Kate is a senior, and this is her second year on the Gazette/GBT.org staff.

 Link Crew inspires GBHS freshmen

 Starting high school can be quite intimidating to the average eighth grader who is a soon-to-be freshman.

 Luckily, new students at Granite Bay High School have Link Crew leaders to guide them.
 Every year, as nervous middle schoolers get closer and closer to starting high school, a select few GBHS juniors and seniors get ready to welcome them into GBHS.
 Fortunately for these middle schoolers, they are in for quite a treat.